 Epizootic hemorrhagic disease (EHD) in White-Tailed deer

-By Andrés de la Concha-Bermejillo, DVM, MS, PhD, Pamela Ferro, MS, PhD, and Megan Schroeder, DVM Brooke Kehlenbrink*
+By Andrés de la Concha-Bermejillo, DVM, MS, PhD, Pamela Ferro, MS, PhD, and Megan Schroeder, PhD, and Brooke Kehlenbrink*

 *Fourth year veterinary student Food Animal Track TVMDL rotation.

 The carcass of a male, intact, 92 lbs., 2.5-year-old white-tailed deer (WTD; Odocoileus virginianus) was presented for necropsy at the Texas A&M Veterinary Medical Diagnostic Laboratory’s (TVMDL) College Station laboratory.
 Three other deer in the same pen had died recently.
 Clinical signs included heavy breathing, stumbling, grinding of the teeth, coughing, lethargy, and death.